-Data are collected with the statistical questionnaires “Prices of legal services”, “Prices of accounting, bookkeeping and auditing services”, “Prices of cleaning services”, “Prices of courier and other postal activities”, “Prices of telecommunications services”, “Prices of water transport services”, “Prices of security services”, “Prices of warehousing and support activities for transportation”, “Prices of employment activities”, “Prices of postal services”, “Prices of architectural and engineering services”, “Prices of land transport services” and “Price of information technology and information supply services”.
+Data are collected with the statistical questionnaires “Prices of legal services”, “Prices of accounting, bookkeeping and auditing services”, “Prices of maintenance services for buildings and landscapes”, “Prices of courier and other postal activities”, “Prices of telecommunications services”, “Prices of water transport services”, “Prices of security services”, “Prices of warehousing and support activities for transportation”, “Prices of employment activities”, “Prices of postal services”, “Prices of architectural and engineering services”, “Prices of land transport services” and “Price of information technology and information supply services”.

 The data from the commercial register are obtained via X-Road.